tpn/perfecthash/README.md

         When set, uses implementations of RtlCopyPages and RtlFillPages that use non-temporal hints.

+    --ClampNumberOfEdges

+        When present, clamps the number of edges to always be equal to the number of keys, rounded up to a power of two, regardless of the number of table resizes currently in effect.
+Normally, when a table is resized, the number of vertices are doubled, and the number of edges are set to the number of vertices shifted right once (divided by two).
+When this flag is set, the vertex doubling stays the same, however, the number of edges is always clamped to be equal to the number of keys rounded up to a power of two.
+This is a research option used to evaluate the impact of the number of edges on the graph solving probability for a given key set.
+Only applies to And masking (i.e. not modulus masking).

     --UsePreviousTableSize

         When set, uses any previously-recorded table sizes associated with